 What’s been accomplished so far?
 This section probably won’t change much until you’re nearing the end of the project timeline, but some milestones are also going to result in aspects of the project being completed.
 This could be things like finishing the back end (or the front end), completing user testing, or having a usable demo product.

-looked like to get the changes approved.
+Were any changes made to the project?
+List the changes and what the looked like to get the changes approved.
 Include some detail about why the change was made and how it’s going to impact the success of the project.

 How’s the project budget looking?
 Still working with the same team?
 All you need to do here is make note of what resources you’re using and whether you may need more.
 This helps stakeholders better understand how you’re using resources for the project.

 This one’s easy, what’s next for the project?
 This could be something simple, like “Moving on to the next milestone” or “ continuing with the current milestone”.
 But, it might also involve moving into a new stage in the project, from design to production, for example.
 If there are any action items for stakeholders, you could also include those here.